dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 * Debug = 1

   For information that has short-term usefulness during development and debugging.
-Example: `Entering method Configure with flag set to true.` You typically wouldn't enable `Debug` level logs in production unless you are troubleshooting, due to the high volume of logs.
+Example: `Entering method Configure with flag set to true.` Enable `Debug` level logs in production only when troubleshooting, due to the high volume of logs.

 * Information = 2